www.cpcalive.com

 "filename.EXE"[,@er%]

-- any keyboard movement puts an end to the execution of the produced file
+- any keyboard movement stopped the execution of the produced file

 - see |OUTPUT command for error codes significance.